Sweden men's national football team: 1970s

-1978 FIFA World Cup

 1978 took Sweden for the third consecutive World Cup.
 Sweden made it from the qualifiers in a three team group with Switzerland and Norway as opponents.
-The qualifying session was played in 1976 and 1977 in the World Cup 1978 in Argentina, Sweden played the first match with a draw (1–1) against Brazil.
+The qualifying session was played in 1976 and 1977 in the 1978 FIFA World Cup in Argentina, Sweden played the first match with a draw (1–1) against Brazil.
 Swedish scorer was Thomas Sjöberg.
 1–1 was Sweden's best result so far in the World Cup against Brazil context (the result was repeated between the two countries at the World Cup finals in 1994).
 The team then lost against Austria (0–1) and Spain (0–1).
-The Swedish team finished last in the group with 1 point and goal difference 1–3.
+The Sweden national team finished last in the group with 1 point and goal difference 1–3.
 Several of the profiles from 1974, still with (Larsson, Edström, Nordqvist) but also new players such as Anders Linderoth, Hasse Borg and Torbjörn Nilsson.

-1979–1990
+1980s

 After the successful 1970s, reaching all three World Cups, Sweden changed their coach from Georg "Åby" Ericson to Lars "Laban" Arnesson.
 Arnesson had been a successful coach for Östers IF before becoming national team coach.
 Sweden failed to qualify for the UEFA Euro 1980 after only managing to win against Luxembourg in qualifying in a group that also included Czechoslovakia and France, and the 1982 FIFA World Cup, ending third to Scotland and Northern Ireland.
 In 1983, Sweden met Brazil in Gothenburg to play a friendly, the match ended 3–3.
 They failed to qualify for the UEFA Euro 1984, despite defeating the then-reigning world champions Italy 3–0 in Naples, including two goals by Glenn Strömberg, but were unable to prevail against Romania in the battle for the top spot, losing both away and at home against the Tricolours.
-The Swedish setbacks continued.
+The Sweden setbacks continued.
 After the failed qualification for the 1986 World Cup, Olle Nordin took over the team.
 Sweden lost their match against Czechoslovakia with 1–2 in the final qualifying round, while Portugal unexpectedly won 1–0 away against West Germany and took second place in the group.
 It was West Germany's first ever loss in a World Cup qualifier.

 Sweden also failed to qualify to the UEFA Euro 1988 in West Germany.

+1990s

 They won their qualification group for the 1990 World Cup ahead of England and went on to their first World Cup in 12 years.
 However, the World Cup campaign ended quickly after three 1–2 defeats in the group stage matches, against Brazil, Scotland and Costa Rica.
 As of May 2018, it is the only time that Sweden has failed to score points in a World Cup tournament.
 After the World Cup, Olle Nordin resigned and Nisse Andersson became an interim coach until Tommy Svensson took over in 1991.